RHIT-CSSE/csse332/homeworks/10_hybrid_threads/README.md

 but here's two hints:

-1. Of the 4 thread states, 2 correspond to thread slots that are unowned (INVALID, PAUSED) while for the rest a thread in that state must already be owned.
+1. Of the 4 thread states, 2 correspond to thread slots that are unowned (INVALID, PAUSED) while for the rest, a thread in that state must already be owned.
 Contention only arises when multiple threads attempt to transition something from an unowned state to an owned state.